Coronavirus will likely become seasonal, but not yet, say scientists

 "COVID-19 is here to stay and it will continue to cause outbreaks year-round until herd immunity is achieved," warned study senior author Hassan Zaraket from the American University of Beirut in Lebanon.

 "Therefore, the public will need to learn to live with it, and continue practising the best prevention measures, including wearing of masks, physical distancing, hand hygiene, and avoidance of gatherings," Zaraket added.
-According to the scientists, there could be multiple waves of COVID-19 before herd immunity is achieved.
+According to scientists, there could be multiple waves of COVID-19 before herd immunity is achieved.

 Citing earlier research, they said other respiratory viruses similar to the novel coronavirus -- SARS-CoV-2 -- follow seasonal patterns, especially in temperate regions.
 They said influenza and several types of coronaviruses that cause common cold are known to peak in winter in temperate regions but circulate year-round in tropical regions.